-more than those with only secondary-level education, an impressive return on investment by any standards.
-Even so, the level of debt incurred by students in the UK is still a daunting prospect.
+more than those with only secondary-level education - an impressive return on investment by any standards.
+Even so, racking up the level of debt incurred by students in the UK is still a daunting prospect.

 So, do prospective students need to grin and bear it, or is there anything you can do to reduce the cost of a university degree?

 Universities that charge over £6,000 per year are obliged to offer financial assistance to students from lower income backgrounds.
 In addition, many universities and some charities offer regular sources of funding to students based on other factors, such as academic excellence, sporting prowess or musicianship.